Back to Main Page.

 - "Shave 'em Dry" by Lucille Bogan.
 From 1935, and unspeakably NSFW.
 "More innocent time", my ass.

 - In Sweden there is an entire genre of music called "Könsrock" (Genitalia rock) that is pretty much the embodiment of this trope.
 By far the most infamous of those bands is Onkel Kånkel and his Kånkelbärs ("Uncle Dingleberry and his Dingleberries").
-They were brought to the attention of the authorities when a schoolteacher had read the lyrics to one of their song which describe, in detail how an 85-year old man gets a 9-year old girl drunk and rapes her in the forest, all portrayed in a whimsical humoristic fashion.
-Fortunately for all of us who appreciate freedom of speech, any attempt to ban them failed.
+They were brought to the attention of the authorities when a schoolteacher had read the lyrics to one of their songs which describe, in detail how an 85-year old man gets a 9-year old girl drunk and rapes her in the forest, all portrayed in a whimsical humoristic fashion.
+Fortunately, any attempt to ban them failed.